Germany EU Blue Card for Young Professionals: HR Guide 2025

 The process varies depending on whether your employee is applying from abroad or within Germany.
 Follow these steps:

-• Verify Eligibility: Confirm the employee meets degree, job offer, and salary requirements using Make it in Germany.
+- Verify Eligibility: Confirm the employee meets degree, job offer, and salary requirements using Make it in Germany quick check.

-• Apply for Entry Visa (if needed): Non-EU nationals typically require a national D visa.
+- Apply for Entry Visa (if needed): Non-EU nationals typically require a national D visa.
 Exempt countries (e.g., Australia, Canada, Japan, USA) can enter visa-free and apply for the Blue Card within three months.
-Book embassy appointments via the Federal Foreign Office Consular Services Portal.
+Book embassy appointments via the Federal Foreign Office Consular Services Portal or submit visa application online, if available in your country.

-• Register Address in Germany: Within two weeks of arrival, employees must register at the local Meldebehörde (residents’ registration office) with a rental agreement or leaseholder certificate.
+- Register Address in Germany: Within two weeks of arrival and moving into a new apartment, employees must register at the local Meldebehörde (residents’ registration office) with a rental agreement or leaseholder certificate.

-• Await Processing: The Blue Card is issued as an electronic residence permit after processing.
+- Await Processing: The Blue Card is available as an electronic residence permit, usually, within 6 weeks after the appointment.

-The beschleunigtes Verfahren (fast-track procedure) at embassies costs €411 and can reduce visa processing by 4–6 weeks, requiring employer coordination with the BA.
+The beschleunigtes Verfahren (fast-track procedure) at embassies costs €411 and can reduce visa processing by 4–6 or more weeks, requiring employer coordination with the BA.

 Required Documents